22 Weather Alerts //

-WASHINGTON (AP) — Two Republican foreign policy hawks say President Barack Obama must make a strong case for attacking Bashar Assad's Syria if he wants to win congressional backing for the operation.
+WASHINGTON (AP) — Two Republican foreign policy hawks said Monday that President Barack Obama needs to make a strong case for attacking Bashar Assad's Syria if he wants to win congressional backing.

-Sen. John McCain tells reporters at the White House that Obama's intervention now will be more difficult because Assad "is moving his forces around."
-Both McCain and Sen. Lindsay Graham questioned the wisdom of the administration publicly signaling in advance its intention to strike.
+McCain, who has been pressing Obama for over a year to intervene militarily in Syria as the civil war there has widened, said the administration's plan now could be more difficult because Assad "is moving his forces around."
+Both McCain and Graham questioned the wisdom of the administration publicly signaling in advance its intention to strike.

-The GOP senators, who often speak with the same voice on foreign affairs, talked in the White House driveway Monday after a private meeting with Obama.
+McCain and Graham, who often speak in unison on foreign policy matters, talked to reporters in the White House driveway after a lengthy meeting with the president.

 McCain said he believes lawmakers awaiting a critical vote on Syria "must be assured that this is different from the past two years of neglect" on the part of the administration.